woocommerce/woocommerce/readme.txt

 * Fix - Fix saving of checkboxes (off state) in widgets API
 * Fix - Proper password validation in user register on the My Account page
 * Fix - Fix saving of checkboxes (off state) in widgets API
+* Fix - When add_to_cart is called, ensure the correct product_id is set for variations
+* Fix - Restored Italian translation files
+* Fix - Ensure stock status is updated.
+Prevents new products being hidden when the option to hide out of stock products is enabled
+* Fix - Fix manual order calculation when using non-standard decimal points
 * Tweak - Added Croatian Kuna currency
 * Tweak - Throw a non-fatal notice when file trying to be included as template doesn't exist
 * Tweak - Add versions to all scripts + styles to ensure browser cache is cleared